Las Vegas Massacre Raises Questions About Hotel Security

 Gardner says there's no way security could have known about the threat.

-"Most of the hotels (in Las Vegas) have a fairly large and pretty professional security department," he said.
+"Most of the hotels [in Las Vegas] have a fairly large and pretty professional security department," he said.
 "If I understand what I'm reading about what happened, there's nothing that security could have done to stop that."

-Security officials could be involved if someone openly carried a weapon into the casino, but there's no way for officials to know if weapons are hidden in hotel luggage, Gardner said.
+Security officials could be involved if someone openly carried a weapon into the casino, but there's no way for officials to know whether weapons are hidden in hotel luggage, Gardner said.

 "Most of the casinos, if not all of them, do not allow firearms in the casinos.
 If somebody were to come in with one, they would ask them to leave," Gardner said.
 "I can assure you, if somebody came in brandishing a weapon, he would get a reaction from security."